Finance Manager – Temple Church Trust

 How to apply:

-Please email your CV and a covering letter of not more than two A4 pages (demonstrating how you meet the role’s essential criteria) to recruitment@innertemple.org.uk by 9AM on Monday 19th May 2025.
+Please email your CV and a covering letter of not more than two A4 pages (demonstrating how you meet the role’s essential criteria) to recruitment@innertemple.org.uk by 15th March 2026.

 Please email recruitment@innertemple.org.uk if you have any questions about the opportunity.